core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 the application's threat model.
 This includes threats that are mitigated even by DNS over UDP:
-For example, the random ID of the DNS header afford some protection against off-path cache poisoning attacks---a threat that might be mitigated by using random large token values in the CoAP request.
+For example, the random ID of the DNS header afford some protection against off-path cache poisoning attacks—a threat that might be mitigated by using random large token values in the CoAP request.

 Implementation Status
 =====================